Shelburne Falls, Massachusetts

 Shelburne Falls is a historic village in the towns of Shelburne and Buckland in Franklin County, Massachusetts, United States.
 The village is a census-designated place (CDP) with a population of 1,731 at the 2010 census.
 It is part of the Springfield, Massachusetts, Metropolitan Statistical Area.

-Notable features include the Bridge of Flowers, a former trolley bridge over the Deerfield River that is now maintained by the Shelburne Falls Women's Club as a floral display from April through October; the Shelburne Falls Trolley Museum; and the glacial potholes of the Deerfield River.
-The downtown includes an independently owned pharmacy with a soda fountain, one coffee shop, a trolley museum, several restaurants, two pizza parlors, three bookstores, a newsstand, a country doctor, a grocery store, a natural foods store, many artists' galleries, and the second oldest bowling alley in the country, the Shelburne Falls Bowling Alley candlepin.
-A community newspaper, the West County Independent, serves Shelburne Falls and the surrounding towns.
-On the Shelburne side of town is the Buckland-Shelburne Elementary School, with over 200 students.
-On the Buckland side of town is Mohawk Trail Regional Middle School/High School with approximately 500 students.

 History

 Silas Lamson was a 19th-century American inventor and manufacturer of scythe handles, agricultural implements, knives and cutlery.
 In 1834, Lamson patented a method for manufacturing curved snath handles for scythes used to harvest hay and wheat.
 The downward curve of the handle was an ergonomic improvement over straight-handled scythes.
 Three years later he partnered with two of his sons and with Abel Goodnow to found Lamson & Goodnow, a knife manufacturing company, in Shelburne Falls.
 By the time of the Civil War, the company employed more than 500 workers, making it one of the largest cutlery companies in the United States.
 The company exists in the 21st century as Lamson, with an outlet store in Shelburne Falls.